mpjovanovich/course-notes/content/SDEV120/flowcharts.md

 - Rectangle.
 - Represents a process, action, or operation.
+- Also represents assignment of a value.
 - Typically contains a verb.
 - Examples:
   - "Calculate total"
   - "Print invoice"
   - "Add new customer"
+  - "Set balance = 0"
+  - "balance = 0"
+  - "balance := 0"

 ### Decision